 This course is designed to enable especially qualified students, usually seniors, to engage in independent laboratory or field research under the direction of a faculty member.
 Two terms of this course are required of those who seek to graduate with Honors in Psychology.
-Students may take two or three terms of Honors Research, but no more than two terms of 88, 89, or a combination of 88s and 89s may count toward the eight required courses for the major.
-This course may not be used to fulfill the upper-level (60 or above) major requirement.
-Students must enroll in Honors Research before the second week of the Fall term of their Senior year.
+No more than two terms of 88, 89, or a combination of 88s and 89s may count toward the eight required courses for the major.
+Beginning in 2017-18, this course may be used to fulfill the upper-level (60 or above) major requirement.
+Students must declare their intent to pursue Honors Research before the end of the second week of the Fall term of their Senior year.

 Enrolling in Honors Research

 Students who meet the criteria outlined in the ORC for Honors should first identify a faculty member who will supervise their thesis research and discuss the planned work with that faculty member.
 After this consultation, the Honors Research Permission Checklist will guide students through the application process, and the completed checklist will serve as their permission request to register for PSYC 89.
 The application process includes forming a Thesis Committee (see Evaluation of Honors, below).

 - PSYC 1, 10 and 11 are prerequisites.
 A 60 level course is also strongly recommended.
 Students should check well in advance with their faculty advisor for additional prerequisites.